 Beginning in 2020, the COVID-19 pandemic forced businesses around the world to embrace remote working as a strategy to keep operating.
-And many of them did so having little to no experience with the technologies needed to make it work.
+And many of them did so, having little to no experience with the technologies needed to make it work.
 For IT professionals, it represented a massive challenge at an unprecedented scale.

 For cybercriminals, it represented the opportunity of a lifetime.

 Almost overnight, millions of people began working from home using hastily-configured solutions.
-And it didn’t take long for the bad guys to exploit the numerous security weaknesses that created.
+And it didn’t take long for the bad guys to exploit the numerous security weaknesses that were created.
 What followed was a wave of cybercrime that persists to this day.

 And now, with 2022 just around the corner, it’s becoming clear that the pandemic isn’t going away anytime soon.
 And that means it’s well past time for the legions of remote workers to take some steps to secure their work-from-home setups and stop the hackers in their tracks.
 Here’s how they can do it.